-How Can Thanksgiving be Safer for Your Dog?
+How Can You Make Thanksgiving Safer For Your Dog?

 Many people like to include their dog in the holiday, in fact, some feel guilty if they don’t…But it’s probably better to feel a little bit guilty than to have take your dog to the vet for food-related problems.
 Did you know that during the Thanksgiving weekend, the majority of incidents of pets being rushed to the vet are caused by food.

 Understanding Thanksgiving Day Dangers:

 - Many of the foods we eat at Thanksgiving are high in fat…foods such as turkey skin, mashed potatoes and gravy and pumpkin pie…all the things we love to eat.
 But, eating foods high in fat content is not healthy and is sometimes dangerous for your best friend, it’s hard for him to digest, and it can cause pancreatitis which can be not only painful but can also be life-threatening.

-- Another danger of giving turkey to your dog is the possibility of a bone getting caught in their throat or passing through the throat and then perforating their intestines.
+- Another danger of giving turkey to your dog is the possibility of a bone getting caught in his throat or passing through the throat and then perforating the intestines.
 Turkey bones splinter easily…keep them away from your pet.